CT sensors - An introduction

 Basics

-Current transformers (CTs) are sensors that are used for measuring alternating current.
-They are particularly useful for measuring whole building electricity consumption (or generation for that matter).
+Current transformers (CTs) are sensors that measure alternating current (AC).
+They are particularly useful for measuring whole building electricity consumption or generation.

-The split core type such as the CT in the picture above, is particularly suitable for DIY use it can be clipped straight on to either the live or neutral wire coming into the building without having to do any high voltage electrical work.
+The split core type, such as the CT in the picture above can be clipped onto either the live or neutral wire coming into the building, without the need to do any high voltage electrical work.

 Like any other transformer, a current transformer has a primary winding, a magnetic core, and a secondary winding.

-In the case of whole building monitoring the primary is the live or the neutral wire (not both) coming into the building itself and goes through the hole in the CT.
-The secondary winding comprises many turns of fine wire housed within the casing of the transformer.
+In the case of whole building monitoring, the primary winding is the live or neutral wire (NOT both!) coming into the building, that is passed through the opening in the CT.
+The secondary winding is made of many turns of fine wire housed within the transformer case.

 The current in the secondary winding is proportional to the current flowing in the primary winding:

-The number of secondary turns in the CT pictured above is 2000 and so the current in the secondary is one 2000th of the current in the primary.
+The number of secondary turns in the CT pictured above, is 2000, so the current in the secondary is one 2000th of the current in the primary.

 Burden resistor

-A current output CT needs to be used in conjunction with a burden resistor.
-A burden resistor completes (closes) the CT secondary circuit.
-The burden is sized to provide a useful voltage signal that is proportional to the secondary current.
-It also needs to be of low enough value to ensure the core does not saturate.
+A “current output” CT needs to be used with a burden resistor.
+The burden resistor completes or closes the CT secondary circuit.
+The burden value is chosen to provide a voltage proportional to the secondary current.
+The burden value needs to be low enough to prevent CT core saturation.

 Isolation

-The secondary circuit is galvanically isolated [2] from the primary circuit. (has no metallic contact)
+The secondary circuit is galvanically isolated [2] from the primary circuit. (i.e. it has no metallic contact)

 Safety

-In general a CT must never be open-circuited once installed, and is potentially dangerous if it is open-circuited.
+In general, a CT must never be open-circuited once it’s attached to a current-carrying conductor.
+A CT is potentially dangerous if open-circuited.

-If open-circuited with current flowing in the primary the transformer secondary will attempt to continue driving current into what is effectively an infinite impedance.
-This will produce a high and potentially dangerous voltage across the open secondary [1]
+If open-circuited with current flowing in the primary, the transformer secondary will attempt to continue driving current into what is effectively an infinite impedance.
+This will produce a high and potentially dangerous voltage across the secondary [1]

-Some CT's have built-in protection.
-This can be either protective zener diodes in the case of the SCT-013-000 that is recommended for use in this project, or if the CT is a voltage-output type, it will have a built in burden resistor and so cannot be open-circuited.
+Some CT’s have built-in protection.
+Some have protective Zener diodes as is the case with the SCT-013-000 recommended for use in this project.
+If the CT is of the ‘voltage output’ type, it has a built in burden resistor.
+Thus, it cannot be open-circuited.

 Installing a CT

-The primary winding of the CT is a wire that carries the current you want to measure.
-If you clip your CT around a two- or three-core cable that has wires carrying the same current but in opposite directions, then the magnetic fields created by the two wires are equal and opposite and will cancel.
-Your CT will have no output.
-[3]
+The primary winding of the CT is the wire carrying the current you want to measure.
+If you clip your CT around a two or three core cable that has wires carrying the same current but in opposite directions, the magnetic fields created by the wires will cancel each other, and your CT will have no output.
+[3] & [4]

 References and further reading